sam-wee/edb-osp/_resources/0-covid-19.md

 - Singaporeans and PRs will always be welcome home, however, please comply with Stay-Home Notices if applicable and take note of [Singapore's latest border control measures](https://www.ica.gov.sg/covid-19).

+- Travellers (residents and long-term pass holders included) will have to submit their declaration via the [SG Arrival Card (SGAC) e-Service](https://icaeservices.ica.gov.sg/sgarrivalcard/).

+- Many countries have imposed entry restrictions and border closures.
+Please refer to the [International Air Transport Association (IATA) Travel Centre website](www.iatatravelcentre.com/international-travel-document-news/1580226297.htm) when planning your travel routes.

-- Keep updated with the latest news resources and public statements [below](#stay-home-notice).
+- Keep updated with the latest news resources and public statements [below](#latest-news).

 - For further queries, please contact us at [hello@singaporeglobalnetwork.com](mailto:hello@singaporeglobalnetwork.com).
 During this period, we know you may be anxious so we will do our best to get back to you in less than 12 hours.